lovecrafts/commercetools-algolia-indexer/README.md

 # commercetools-algolia-indexer

-### App will fetch data's from commercetool as batches and will export those data's as  batches to Algolia index
+### App will fetch data's from commercetools as batches and will export those data's as  batches to Algolia index

 ### Follow the steps below to run the application